 The FDA has strict requirements for dietary supplement labeling to ensure that consumers get accurate, transparent information.
 When supplement brands choose to skirt or ignore these requirements, they set themselves up to lose integrity, brand reputation, and potentially bankrupt their company through expensive payouts.

-For example, Balance of Nature, a supplement company founded in Utah, offered claims that their products cured cancer, boosted the immune system, and combatted COVID-19.
+For example, Balance of Nature, a supplement company founded in Utah, offered claims that their health products cured cancer, boosted the immune system, and combatted COVID-19.
 They eventually faced a class-action lawsuit and were ordered to pay out $1.1 million.

 It isn’t worth your reputation or your business to include misleading or false claims on your supplement label design.
 Consumers deserve clear, transparent, accurate information.

-So, how do you ensure that your supplement label design is compliant?
 There are many regulations to consider, including:

 - Products should be labeled with “dietary supplement” or an approved alternative such as “herbal supplement,” “calcium supplement,” or “protein supplement.”